 About Me

 Hi!
-I’m Guohao, a Ph.D. candidate studying Maching Learning at the School of Information, Rochester Institute of Technology (RIT), advised by Zhiqiang Tao.
-My research focuses on data-centric approaches to vision–language modeling, with an emphasis on perception, reasoning, and reliable generalization in multimodal systems.
-I am particularly interested in improving vision–language models through preference optimization, latent reasoning, and hallucination mitigation, grounded in probabilistic and information-theoretic principles.
+I’m Guohao, a Ph.D. candidate studying Machine Learning at the School of Information, Rochester Institute of Technology (RIT), advised by Zhiqiang Tao.
+My research focuses on data-centric approaches to vision–language modeling, with an emphasis on perception, reasoning, and representation learning.
+I am particularly interested in addressing the fundamental issues grounded in probabilistic and information-theoretic principles.

 My research

 I am drawn to simplicity, value principled understanding, and enjoy building practical systems.
 My current research focuses on multimodal foundation models such as GPT-4o and CLIP, which can be adapted to a wide range of downstream tasks.
-I aim to study how these models reason and fail, and to enhance their robustness and reliability through pretraining and fine-tuning techniques, including self-questioning, structured reasoning, variational attention, and information bottleneck–based modeling.
+I aim to study how these models reason and fail, and to enhance their robustness and reliability through pre-training and post-training, including latent reasoning and information theoritical–based representation learning.

 My background and history